JustinTimperio/bfg9k/README.md

 ## MKV Steganography

 ### Encoding
-Embedding a file into a MKV container is a simple process, but the main consideration is that the mkv must be encoded with the lossless png codec.
+Embedding a file into a MKV container is a simple process, but the main consideration is that the exported mkv will be encoded with the lossless png codec.
 This is because the file is stored in the image data of the video frames.

 This can be done with the following command:
 ```sh